sfbitcoindevs/sfbitcoindevs/content/socratic-32.md

 - [Bitcoin Core v24.0 is officially released](https://github.com/bitcoin/bitcoin/releases/tag/v24.0)
 - [Merkelize All The Things (covenant proposal)](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2022-November/021182.html)
   - [Accompanying website](https://merkle.fun)
+● General smart contracts in Bitcoin via covenants: Salvatore Ingala posted to the Bitcoin-Dev mailing list a proposal for a new type of covenant (requiring a soft fork) that would allow using merkle trees to create smart contracts that can carry state from one onchain transaction to another.
+To use an example from Ingala’s post, two users could wager on a game of chess where the contract could hold the rules of the game and the state could hold the positions of all the pieces on the board, with it being possible to update that state by each onchain transaction.
+Of course, a well-designed contract would allow the game to be played offchain with only the settlement transaction at the end of the game being put onchain (or possibly even then staying offchain if the game was played within another offchain construct, such as a payment channel).

 - [From Miniscript to Simplicity](https://blog.blockstream.com/from-miniscript-to-simplicity/)
 - [Brian Armstrong reveals that Coinbase holds ~2M BTC on behalf of customers](https://twitter.com/brian_armstrong/status/1595126123439923200?s=20&t=CiKYJqsES4eiScqZdsiFuw)